 a.
 Firmness

-• Firm: for heavier individuals (>90 kg), or those sleeping on their back/stomach.
+• Firm: for heavy individuals (>90 kg), or those sleeping on their back/stomach.

 • Balanced: for average body types (60–90 kg) and mixed positions.

-• Soft: for lighter individuals (<60 kg) or those sleeping on their side.
+• Soft: for light individuals (<60 kg) or those sleeping on their side.

 b.
 Body shape and weight